CheyneWeb3/Yeti-Public/YetiDocs/src/content/docs/zgames/SportsBook/sportsbook.md

 In a DM with the bot, run:
 - **/sports** (or **/sportsbook**)

-You’ll receive a list of active events with buttons.
+You’ll receive a list of active events.

-> If you run **/sports** in a group, the bot may redirect you to DM for gameplay.
-This is intentional — betting actions are handled in DM.
+> If you use /sports in a group, the bot may redirect you to DM for gameplay.
+This is intentional — bets are handled in DM.

 ### 2) Open an event
 Tap an event from the list to open the event card.